sct/overseerr/docs/using-overseerr/settings/README.md

 ### Application URL

 Set this to the externally-accessible URL of your Overseerr instance.

-If configured, [notifications](../notifications/README.md) will include links!
+You must configure this setting in order to enable password reset and [generation](../users/README.md#automatically-generate-password) emails.

 ### Enable Proxy Support